Beluguy/Personal-website/content/Projects/BHS/index.md

 ---
 ## Introduction

 My teammate, [Andi](https://www.linkedin.com/in/andili/) and I designed and currently validating our team's first battery management system.
-We called our system battery happy system because our first generation board doesn't support offically charging (safely).
-It only keep our battery happy by monitoring and cutting power for scenario of overcurrent/short circuit and undervoltage/over discharged.
+We called our system battery happy system because our first generation board doesn't support officially charging (safely).
+It only keeps our battery happy by monitoring and cutting power for scenario of overcurrent/short circuit and undervoltage/over discharged.

 As mentioned in my last [project](/projects/radio-pcb) at my time at UBC Rocket, I switched to using Altium designer.
 I found the transition much less daunting compared to when I was learning how to use Altium designer before I design my first PCB.